chef/knife-azure/DOC_CHANGES.md

 to the latest version of the Chef extension, which upgrades the Chef Client to the latest version.
 By default, Chef Client is only updated on the guest for patch revision changes.

+### `azure_subnet_name` option to create new subnets
+This option allows users to specify the name of a new subnet to create via the `knife azure vnet create` subcommand.
+Despite the subcommand name, this command would only update existing vnets, not create them.
+This option allows the vnet name to be specified and will also correctly create vnets as the name of the subcommand suggests.

+### `azure_vm_startup_timeout` option in server create
+The number of minutes that knife-azure will wait for the virtual machine to reach the 'provisioning' state.
+Default is 10.

+### `azure_vm_ready_timeout` option in server create
+The number of minutes that knife-azure will wait for the virtual machine state to transition from 'provisioning' to 'ready'.
+Default is 15.

+### `auth_timeout` option in server create
+When boostrapping Windows nodes, this is the maximum time in minutes to wait for authentication over the WinRM transport to the node to succeed.
+The default value is 25 minutes.
+This wait starts after the guest has reached the "ready" state (or waited unsuccessfully for the "ready" the amount of time specified by the `azure_vm_ready_timeout` option.